ankitects/translating/anki/developers.md

 by hyphens.
 For example, we might add the following to the file:

 ```
-addons-you-have-count = You have {$count} add-ons.
+addons-you-have-count = You have { $count } add-ons.
 ```

-The problem with this is that it will look strange when count is 1.
-We had better use a different string in the single add-on case:
+If `count` is 5, then the string will be "You have 5 add-ons.".
+This means it will look strange if `count` is 1 - we'd see "You have 1 add-ons." instead of "You have 1 add-on.".
+We'll need to add another string to cover the singular
+case:

 ```
 addons-you-have-count = You have { $count ->